leonpahole/fm-space-tourism-website/README.md

 - Separated each destination / crew member / technology into a separate page for the purposes of SEO
 - Used meta description tags
 - Used Framer motion
+- Used Next.js font optimization feature to optimally load fonts

 ### Built with